baumannmike/Masters-Thesis/README.md

 # Masters-Thesis
 # Supplementary MATLAB Code

-This repository contains the MATLAB scripts used for the data processing, basal-friction inversion, analysis of the contributing terms, and rheological model evaluation presented in this thesis.
+This repository contains the MATLAB scripts used for the basal-friction inversion, analysis of the contributing terms, and rheological model evaluation presented in this thesis.

 The code is organised into the following main sections: